ppy/osu-wiki/wiki/History_of_osu!/2010/en.md

 On September 2, osu! received several mapping updates, including:[^stable-b1650]

 - The [SB load](/wiki/Client/Beatmap_editor/SB_load) indicator, reflecting drawing efficiency of storyboard and background elements.
-- The introduction of [Approach Rate](/wiki/Beatmap/Approach_rate) for configuring the speed of [approach circles](/wiki/Gameplay/Hit_object/Approach_circle) independently of [Overall Difficulty](/wiki/Beatmap/Overall_difficulty).
+- The introduction of [approach rate](/wiki/Beatmap/Approach_rate) for configuring the speed of [approach circles](/wiki/Gameplay/Hit_object/Approach_circle) independently of [overall difficulty](/wiki/Beatmap/Overall_difficulty).
 - Custom [slider velocity](/wiki/Gameplay/Hit_object/Slider/Slider_velocity) multipliers ranging from 0.5x to 2x.

-60 [difficulties](/wiki/Beatmap/Difficulty) were affected by a Taiko bug causing drum-rolls to be incorrectly displayed and thus, all scores on them were deleted.[^taiko-reset]
+60 [difficulties](/wiki/Beatmap/Difficulty) were affected by a Taiko bug causing drum rolls to be incorrectly displayed and thus, all scores on them were deleted.[^taiko-reset]

 ## October